Snaptraks/HatBot/cogs/Halloween/README.md

 Q: How many unique **loot** items are there?

 A: 120 unique **loot** items!
 However, the **trick-or-treaters** may drop duplicate items!

+Q: How do I reach **milestones**?

+A: All you need to do is participate in the event, by collecting **treats**, giving them to **trick-or-treaters**, and accept your fate when you get **cursed**.

+Q: How many unique **trophies** are there?

+A: We don't know how many **trophies** there are, but the most skilled of detectives are already searching through ancient documents to figure it out...

+Q: I did not read all the warnings that were very visible when claiming my **trophies**, and I did not receive them, can I run the command again to get them?

+A: No. Once the command is sent the **milestones** are marked as completed and you cannot get a second trophy for that **milestone**.